 It’s rarely the programmers’ decision which security enhancements to implement.
 So help your product manager by expressing problems, risks and costs in helpful terms!

-In many cases, simply knowing about each threat may be sufficient: the developers can make choices that avoid the security issues.
+In a few cases, simply knowing about each threat may be sufficient: the developers can make choices that avoid the security issues.
 They may require care in coding, or influence the architecture and design choices.
 However, for many of the threats the mitigations will require support: either because they involve significant cost or effort; or because they are outside the scope of the development team.
 What do we do about those?

 In most projects, it won’t be commercially sensible to address all the security issues identified.
 There will always be a trade-off between the effort and cost required for security improvements, and other practical demands such as the need for new functionality or the need to save and money.
 The best commercial decision may also be to defer some mitigations to a later stage in the project.

 And it has to be a bit of a trade off as well in terms of business.
 You’ve got to make the trade off as to what’s good for getting a solution available now, and having one available in a year’s time, which no one will buy, because everyone’s gone with one which doesn’t even consider security at all.
 (Business App Developer)

 This means that perfect security is not only very difficult; it is not in fact what we want.
 It is sensible and good business practice for an organisation to accept a level of insecurity.

 And actually the way this works, in practice is you have to do less than a perfect job, in order to have a measurable degree of failure or fraud or whatever, so that you can adjust your investment and say ‘I am managing this to an economically viable level’ because if it is zero, you have invested too much.
 (IoT Security Consultant)